 We see it all over the news.
-Heroin and other opioid use have snowballed into what's now considered the opioid epidemic in the United States.
-This epidemic is leaving millions of families destroyed.
+Heroin and other opioid use is on the rise, and it’s known to us all as the opioid epidemic.
+This epidemic is ruining lives and destroying families.

 Are you dealing with a loved one who is addicted to heroin?

-You probably never thought it was possible, but if the opioid epidemic has taught us anything - it's that no one is immune to it.
-Heroin addiction can take a bright individual with a promising future and leave their life in ruins.
-If this has happened to one of your family members, you should consider intervention.
-Intervention is not only effective, but studies show that early intervention is key to getting your loved one's substance use disorder treated.
+You probably never thought it was possible, but if the opioid epidemic has taught us anything – it’s that it doesn’t discriminate.
+Heroin addiction can take a bright individual with a promising future and turn them into someone unrecognizable.
+If this has happened to one of your family members, Care Recovery Services can help you create a heroin intervention plan.

 Signs of Heroin Addiction

 If your loved one is addicted to heroin, it is likely that he or she will not be able to hide it for long.
 The physical effects of heroin addiction are easy to notice.

 - Falling Asleep While Sitting or Standing Up